Skip to Main Content

 Getting Started

 1. Launch PowerPoint by clicking its program icon.
-Choose a template, or start from scratch by selecting Blank Presentation.
+Start from scratch by selecting Blank Presentation.

 When you start a new presentation, you may see default text boxes in the slide window.